paciorek/future-kubernetes/README.md

 #### Setting up the future `plan`

-Now you should be able to do the following in R to create your plan.
+Now you should be able to do the following in RStudio to create your plan.
 This will start up the R workers and connect them to the master R process.

 ```{r}
 library(future)